danmysak/ipa-parser/README.md

 ])
 ```

-`IPASymbol` can be compared with other `IPASymbol` objects as well as with strings:
+`IPASymbol` objects can be compared with other symbols as well as with strings:

 ```python
 from ipaparser import IPASymbol